voschezang/coding-handbook/scrum-guide.md

 Scrum does not replace project managers.
 Management is considered external to scrum and should support (empower) the Product Owner and Scrum Master.

 **Anti-patterns**
 Micromanagement, PO without authority, too many dependencies.
 [Alienated](https://en.wikipedia.org/wiki/Marx%27s_theory_of_alienation) developers that are unaware of the purpose of their work.
+A group of individuals rather than an aligned team.

 ### Product Owner